Where do Council Tax payments go

 Explaining percentage increase of Council Tax bill

-How the tax is arrived at for band D Amount Increase
+How the tax is arrived at for Band D

-The formula for calculating the increase is set by government and is as shown below (the percentages are rounded to two decimal places).
+The formula for calculating the increase is set by government and is as shown below (the percentages are rounded to one decimal place on the bill).

 Band D example